Pritamchaudhari5/House_Price_Prediction_ML_Project/README.md

-creating conda enviornment
+Creating conda enviornment
 ---
 open command from
 ---
 ---
 conda create -p <env_name>
 ---
 ---
 conda create -p venv python==3.7 -y
 ---
 ---
 conda --version
 ---
 ---
 -p create a virtual emviornment in a current project folder
 ---
 ---
 conda activate venv/
 ---

----
 OR
----

 ---
 conda activate venv
 ---
 ---
 pip install -r requirements.txt
 ---

 to add files to git
 ---
 git add<file_name>
 ---

  OR
 ---
 git add.
 ---

 >Note: To ignore file or folder from git we can write name of file/folder in .gitignore file